Nurtures social emotional learning, lifts hearts and creativity through the performing arts

 Highlighting young storytellers as the center of their own narratives while learning aspects of musical theater

-Culturally Relevant Arts MPS Programs
+Culturally Relevant Performing Arts Programs

 "Black Arts MKE understands our vision of infusing the curriculum with the arts and supports us in our programming needs." - Montessori School Principal